JustinScitech/Ludwig/README.md

-## Ludwig
+# Ludwig (**Winner and Finalist of Hack The North 2024, Canada's biggest hackathon!**)

-Ludwig is a robotic piano player that can first read sheet music, convert it into a MIDI,
+Ludwig is a robotic piano player that can first read sheet music then convert it into MIDI data that can then be played on the piano using physical motors with fingers.

 ## Developing THE BEST robot that can play music for you
 Made by: Justin Lau, Jonathan Polina, Sanjay Ramesh, and Christian Aiello